16 Recipes to Ensure a Winning Super Bowl Party

 Bite-Size Loaded Baked Potatoes

 People usually want to sample a little of everything, so full-sized loaded potato skins may be a bit much.
 This recipe by Pip and Ebby, which results in bacon-topped bite-sized bits, gives people a ton of flavor without getting too full.

 This blogger features a brilliant hack for quickly cleaning your mushrooms before stuffing them: Fill your salad spinner with water and mushrooms, give them a whirl, drain the water, then spin them again.
 To draw out any remaining water, let the mushrooms dry on some paper towels while you prepare the delicious crab filling.

 Though you can make the cornmeal-based batter ahead of time for these dogs, this is a dish to cook right before you serve them so they’ll be crispy on the outside and warm on the inside.

 Pull-Apart Pepperoni Pizza Bread

-On Super Bowl Sunday, waiting for pizza delivery can take forever.
+On Super Bowl Sunday, pizza delivery can take forever.
 Save yourself the pain of waiting until the fourth quarter to receive your pie and get your pepperoni fill with this cheesy bread.

 Pulled Pork Sandwiches

 This is the dish you want to plan a day or two ahead because the key to a great pulled pork is brining the meat for at least 12 hours (if not more).
 Then, get the pork in the oven well before kickoff so it can cook low and slow until it’s so tender you can pull it apart with a fork.
 Serve it with your favorite sauce and coleslaw.

 Crispy Baked Buffalo Wings

 Fact: Wings are the king of Super Bowl Sunday, so if you’re throwing a party, you’d better stock up.
 However, not everyone has a deep fryer at the ready, so this recipe takes the classic dish out of the hot oil and puts it into the oven.